FullByte/FullByte.github.io/docs/tech/art/text/ascii.md

 ## Terminal Dungeon

-[terminal_dungeon](https://github.com/salt-die/terminal_dungeon) is a doom-like raycasting engine that renders to ascii for playing in terminal.
+[Terminal Dungeon](https://github.com/salt-die/terminal_dungeon) is a doom-like raycasting engine that renders to ascii for playing in terminal.

+## The Command Line Murders

+There's been a murder in Terminal City, and TCPD needs your help...
+[The Command Line Murders](https://github.com/veltman/clmystery) is a game with ASCII art and played in the CLI.

 ## awk-raycaster